compsult/MenuOptions/README.md

-## MenuOptions is a: ##
+## MenuOptions ##

-1. jQuery widget designed to optimize data entry speed for both keyboard and mouse users
+1. a jQuery widget designed to optimize data entry speed for both keyboard and mouse users

 2. uses autocomplete and mouseover filtering